wnsah814/wnsah814.github.io/_pages/_index.md

 layout: defaults/page
 permalink: index.html
 narrow: true
-title: Welcome to Junmo's Blog
+title: Welcome to Friday Theme
 ---

 ## What is it?